 Catalan chorus by Simone Lambregts, Fani Fortet and Gerry Mulvenna

 I’ve always been an anorak around elections – it’s probably more about the numbers than the politics and Single Transferable Vote (STV) elections are as entertaining as they come.
 I’m enthusiastic about STV from a democratic perspective also, because it encourages a less tribal form of voting mentality.
 Political choices are complex and it makes sense that you can find policies to support across a spectrum of parties or prospective politicians.
 To be honest, I’m not a party political type of person, I prefer to stay untethered to party interests, so the notion of a party list vote (as in part of the Scottish parliament elections and the entirety of the European parliament vote in Scotland), where you are voting for a single party and not even a person, is an uncomfortable form of democratic process for me.
+Struggling with fertility challenges?
+You’re not alone.
+Did you know that #Clomid treatment could be the answer you’ve been searching for??
+It’s time to take control of your fertility journey.
+Discover more about how clomid could help you on your path to parenthood.?

 However, every 5 years, Scotland gets a shot at a Single Transferable Vote election in the council elections here.
 Turnout is generally low, so I’m keen to do what I can to encourage voters to engage with this election in the hope that it will promote the suitability of STV for other elections in Scotland.
 Having seen the wonderful visualisations made available for the snap Assembly election in the north of Ireland in March 2017, I was keen to implement something similar for the Scottish local elections in May 2017.
 It would be a challenge, not just because it would be like #AE17 times 32 since each council election is effectively a mini-assembly with wards for constituencies with multiple seats in each ward, but I also soon discovered that there is no detailed aggregated election data for the two previous STV elections in Scotland (2007 & 2012).
 Each council has a statutory responsibility to publish results in PDF form on their websites, so that means the data for Scotland is spread across 32 councils in a whole variety of different layouts to a varying degree of detail.

 This same scatter-gun approach to presentation of data affects the candidate data also, with the formal statutory documents called “Statement of Persons Notified” (SOPNs) being the main source of information about who is standing where.
 Again each council publishes these independently in slightly varying formats.
 Fortunately some grassroots democracy enthusiasts rally round the Democracy Club website to painstakingly go through each SOPN (across the UK) to create a single source of candidate data for elections.
 Not long after the 32 SOPNs were published in Scotland, the Democracy Club had collated the information on each SOPN into a complete set of candidate data.
 I saw there was still a gap to fill in presenting this data in an accessible form, so I took the framework used by @electionsNI and adapted it to the Scottish candidate data.
+Ready to take charge of your health and fight those pesky parasites? stromectol might just be the secret weapon you need. ?

 Where the lack of joined-up resources for election data was frustrating, the tools and resources available to work with boundary mapping is a different story altogether.
 This was my first venture into programming with map data and I was pleasantly surprised to find out how easy it is to work with, given all the freely available and well-designed resources you can use.
 Here are some of the resources I used to put together the mapping website.